-Connecting with the great outdoors via a camping trip is a great way to share priceless memories with your children or a love interest.
-By using the Great Smoky Mountains as your backdrop , you will have a serene trip filled with wonderful sights, smells, and experiences.
+Connecting with the great outdoors via a camping trip is a great way to share priceless memories with your children or sweetie.
+By using the Great Smoky Mountains as your backdrop, you will have a serene trip.
+A trip filled with wonderful sights, smells, and experiences.
 We recommend you ditch the passport and camp in the Smokies this summer.
 Want to know how to go about making this camping trip the best experience that it can be?
 Read on!

 Family Camping In the Smokies

-For families and couples who want to enjoy the national park for camping, there are 10 sites ready for you to set up camp: Abrams Creek, Big Creek, Balsam Mountain, Cosby, Cades Cove, Deep Creek, Cataloochee, Smokemont, Elkmont, and Look Rock.
+For families and couples who want to enjoy the national park for camping, there are 9 established front country campgrounds ready for you to set up camp: Abrams Creek, Big Creek, Balsam Mountain, Cosby, Cades Cove, Deep Creek, Cataloochee, Smokemont, and Elkmont.

 The Great Smoky Mountains National Park is known as being a Primitive Park.
-Some amenities that may be included at your campground are running cold water, grill grates, tables, and flushing toilets, but for other things such as showers the campers will need to utilize resources in the surrounding community.
+Some amenities that may be included at your campground are running cold water, grill grates, tables, and flushing toilets.
+For other things, such as showers, ice, and firewood the campers will need to utilize resources in the surrounding community.
 They don’t call it roughing it for nothing!
-The fee per night is anywhere from $14-20 depending on the area and the dates that the particular site is open or closed will depend as well.
+The fee per night varies depending on the campground you choose.
+The dates a particular campground operates will vary as well.
 For the most part, the camp sites are open from March-October, but each one has different specific dates that can be checked here for your itinerary: http://www.nps.gov/grsm/planyourvisit/frontcountry–camping.htm

 Group Camping in the Smoky Mountains

-There are seven great areas where group camping is allowed within the Great Smoky Mountains Park, so taking note of that as well as the allowed dates will be the first thing that you want to do when planning your eastern Tennessee trip.
+There are seven great areas where group camping is allowed within the Great Smoky Mountains Park.
 The parks are open for camping generally from mid-spring until October 31st, so plan accordingly and prepare for a great experience.
-The cost of renting a campsite per night is relatively low, with the price range being between $26-65 a night, depending on the area of the park.
+The cost of renting a group campsite per night is relatively low depending on the area of the park.
 The following areas are national park camp sites and are for tent usage only: Big Creek, Cades Cove, Cataloochee, Cosby, Deep Creek, Smokemont, Elkmont.
 These areas require that at least 8 people must be in a camping group.
 Reservations open one year in advance for group camping and often fill quickly.

 What to Do on Your Camping Trip

-Stop and stock up on firewood (from a local source, never bring firewood from home!), food, and ice before coming to the camp grounds because some don’t provide anything and some have limited resources.
-The surrounding towns such as Gatlinburg and Pigeon Forge have great stores that can provide these vital things.
+Stop and stock up on firewood (from a local source, never bring firewood from home!), food, and ice before coming to the campgrounds.
+Some don’t provide any amenities and have limited resources.
+The surrounding towns, such as Gatlinburg and Pigeon Forge, have great stores that can provide these vital things.
 The best food of course will be yummy trout that you catch in the many streams and rivers through out the park!
 Nothing says camping trip like the smell of fresh fish roasting over an open fire.
 Well, some marshmallows for s’mores afterwards may say camping even more!

 If you prefer not to sleep in a tent, but still want to enjoy Smokies nature, check out our Gatlinburg cabin rentals and make your roughing it a little less rough.
 Enjoy your time in Tennessee!